 Robots or Workers?
 A Macro Analysis of Automation and Labor Markets

-We study the implications of automation for labor market fluctuations in a Diamond-Mortensen-Pissarides (DMP) framework that is generalized to incorporate automation decisions.
+We argue that automation has contributed to sluggish wage growth despite historically low unemployment rates in the most recent decade.
+This argument is based on a quantitative general equilibrium framework that incorporates automation decisions.
 If a job opening is not filled with a worker, a firm can choose to automate that position and use a robot instead of a worker to produce output.
-The threat of automation strengthens the firm's bargaining power against job seekers in wage negotiations, depressing equilibrium real wages in a business cycle boom.
-The option of automation also increases the value of a vacancy, raising the incentive for job creation, and thereby amplifying fluctuations in vacancies and unemployment relative to the standard DMP framework.
-Since automation improves labor productivity while muting wage increases, it implies a countercyclical labor income share, as observed in the data.
+The threat of automation strengthens the firm's bargaining power against job seekers in wage negotiations, suppressing wages in economic expansions.
+The option to automate also raises the value of a vacancy, boosting the incentive for job creation, and thereby amplifying fluctuations in vacancies and unemployment.
+Our mechanism helps account for the large fluctuations in unemployment and vacancies relative that in real wages, a puzzling observation through the lens of the standard labor search models.

 Leduc, Sylvain, and Zheng Liu.
 2019.
 "Robots or Workers?
 A Macro Analysis of Automation and Labor Markets," Federal Reserve Bank of San Francisco Working Paper 2019-17.
 Available at https://doi.org/10.24148/wp2019-17